 Along with views, spring is the time to explore the Himalayan flowers throughout the trail, and also the national rhododendron flower will be very attractive.

-Apart from Spring Autumn is also the best time of the year for the Manaslu Trek, autumn falls mainly from the month of August- November.
+Apart from Spring Autumn is also the best time of the year for the Manaslu Trek, autumn falls mainly from the month of August- to November.
 This time of the year is also the beginning of winter in Nepal.
 We will bid farewell to the monsoon, which is June and July and the second half of August brings a clean and clear blue sky all over Nepal and the Himalayas is not an exception.

 The trail will be easy going as there will be less snow to create trouble to cross Larkye La Pass (5123m) or visit Manaslu Base Camp (4900m).

 Manaslu Trek is an untouched paradise of the Himalayas, it is a hidden treasure to the north of Nepal bordering Tibet.